parametalol/curry/README.md

 - **Currying Functions**: Transform standard Go functions into their curried counterparts.
 - **Uncurrying Functions**: Revert curried functions back to their original form.
 - **Partial Application**: Create new functions by pre-filling some arguments.
-- **Argument Dropping**: Generate functions that ignore certain arguments.
+- **Return Values Dropping**: Ignore first or last function return values.

 ## Installation